NikolayMurha/chef-eye/README.md

 This cookbook will install the eye service for user 'vagrant' (`/etc/init.d/eye_vagrant`) and generate valid '.eye' configuration file
 (`/etc/eye/vagrant/my_app.eye`).

-##Service

-Services named by `eye_` prefix and username.
-For example, service for user vagrant, well be named as `eye_vagrant`. service for user root as `eye_root`, etc.

-If you need to reload service for user `vagrant`, you can use

-    some_resource do
-      ...
-      notifies :reload, 'service[eye_vagrant]'
-    end

 ## LWRP